Ellisontung/Solved_Leetcode_questions/README.md

 # Solved_Leetcode_questions
-In this file, I uploaded all the self-solved leetcode questins.
+In this file, I uploaded all the self-solved leetcode questions.